-Macroplan received feedback from five (5) groups selected as part of the stakeholder engagement
+Macroplan received feedback from five (5) groups selected as part of the stakeholder engagement process - A summary of the key themes arising from discussions with the named groups above is presented here.

-3.2_Common Themes
+3.2 Common Themes

 - Land values of between \$100-\$150/m2 appear to the absolute threshold for development viability. - Fragmented land ownership is the biggest constraint to development in the area. - Overcoming fragmented land will only take place once major trunk infrastructure works are undertaken and say 1-2 aggregators fund project specific civil works and get underway. - and potentially the only groups with sites large enough to commence discrete projects of scale. - All groups indicated construction costs have increased significantly (up to 40%) impacting development feasibility. - Civil infrastructure costs have also increased significantly (up to 30%) but civil works are needed to switch on large discrete projects of say 5-10 ha comprising 200-250 lots.